mabiasoft/vuln_node_express/README.md

 Main repo for this project is found in the link below https://github.com/kaakaww/vuln_node_express

+Step 1  Setup the server resource for the project
 Go to the Code section of your newly forked repository in GitHub.
 Create a new file using the Add file --> Create new file button.
 Name the file .github/workflows/build-and-test.yml, and add the following contents:

 # .github/workflows/build-and-test.yml